Jasmine Harman leads tributes to A Place In The Sun co-star Jonnie Irwin

 “Almost twenty years ago, as two nervous new presenters (me perhaps more nervous than you!) little did we know about the adventure we were about to embark on, and the friends we would become.”

-Speaking about his role as a father, she said: “Never were you happier than in your role as husband and dad to the most awesome three boys – you are a legend.”
+Speaking on Irwin’s other role, as a father, she said: “Never were you happier than in your role as husband and dad to the most awesome three boys – you are a legend.”

-She added: “We can, in your memory learn to cherish every hug, every conversation, every moment, for the priceless time we have.
+“We can, in your memory learn to cherish every hug, every conversation, every moment, for the priceless time we have,” she added.

 “Enjoy every breath, every sunrise and sunset, never take anything for granted, because tomorrow is not promised.